 - Have low contrast between page elements or hover states.

 - Depend on color for context.
-For example, if you make something green to indicate it's correct and red to indicate it's incorrect, an assistive device won't pick up on this.
+For example, if you use green text to indicate that something is correct and red text to indicate that something is incorrect, an assistive device won't pick up on this.

 - Use images of text without labels or context.
 A picture of an exit sign is not a substitute for the words "exit sign" either in the body text or as a label.